wuchaojie1097/some_data_structure/README.md

   11.3 Adding on segments, querying for maximum

-  12. Generalization to higher dimensions
+  12.Generalization to higher dimensions

-  13. Preserving the history of its values (Persistent Segment Tree)
+  13.Preserving the history of its values (Persistent Segment Tree)

+  14.Finding the k-th smallest number in a range

+  15.Implicit segment tree